Scifiler-sys/Java-Curriculum/Wk7/Day1/Notes/Readme.md

 * We are currently on version HTML 5

 ## HTML elements
-* They are basic graphical units that will display or structure your web page
+* They are a basic graphical unit of something you want to display/structure on your web page

-## HTML Tags
+## HTML tags
-* Don't confuse with HTMl elements although they are used synonymously online
-* HTML element is the actual unit while HTML tag is used to refer to that HTML element
+* They are what you write in an HTML file to reference the HTML element you want to add
-* Ex: paragraph HTML element will display long text in your website and you use `<p> <\p>` HTML tag to display it
+* Ex: I want to add an HTML paragraph element by typing ``<p></p>`` HTML tag

-## Inline vs Block element
+## Inline vs. Block elements
-* Inline elements will display the two HTML element in the same line (or side by side)
-* Block elements will display the two HTML elements in different line
+* Block elements will add a new line every time you create that element
-* Ex: println() will display text line by line which is the same for block elements, print() will display text in the same line which is the same for inline elements

-## HTML semantic elements
-* A new edition to HTMl5 that confused a bunch of people or not even bother using it
+* Inline element will not add a new line when you create that element
+## Semantic tags
 * Whole purpose of semantic tags is to express a clearly defined purpose of a certain section of your HTML file
 * Unlike a div or span element that tells you absolutely nothing of what is going to be inside the contents
-* TLDR a proper way to "structure" your HTML file so the next person will understand more clearly what you are doing
 * Ex: table, article, form, etc.
 ## HTML attributes
 * They are used to provide extra information that the tag can use
+* Some changes the behavior or extends the functionality of the tag
 * Ex: img tag using src attribute to find a specific image to display

 # CSS
 * Cascading Style Sheets
-    * Cascading is in the name because it uses a cascading algorithm to determine what style it should apple (more on this later)
+    * Cascading is in the name because the styling is determined by cascading down from one source to another source to another source and so on...
 * A way to stop making your website looking like it came from the 90s

 ## CSS Selectors
 * Before applying styles everywhere, we need a way to select specific or group of HTMl elements first so we give them their own type of look
 * There are three basic fundamental selectors we should keep in mind:
-1. Id selector - When you want to select one element using the id attribute
+1. Element selector - When you want to select multiple elements of the same tag
 2. Class selector - When you want to select multiple elements of differing tag by using the class attribute
-3. Element selector - When you want to select multiple elements of the same tag
+3. Id selector - When you want to select one elements using the id attribute

 ## Different ways to include CSS
 * Inline CSS
     * Applies CSS to a single element
     * It uses the style attribute
-    * Has the higest priority
 * Internal CSS
     * Applies CSS by using the style tag inside of a HTML doc
     * Used to apply multiple css to multiple elements